Kelly Mann (sports administrator): Honours

 Throughout his career, Mann has received numerous honours for his work in sport.
 At the 36th Annual Victoria Sports Awards in April 2002, Mann was named the Sportsman of the Year for 2001.
 In January 2011, Mann was among ten sport leaders from Greater Victoria recognized by Sport BC with the Community Sport Hero Award for their volunteer contribution to sport in the region.
 In September 2017, Mann was awarded the inaugural Inspired Service Award by the BC Sports Hall of Fame.
 Mann was subsequently inducted into the BC Sports Hall of Fame in the builder category as part of the 2021 induction class.
+In 2024, Mann was inducted into the Greater Victoria Sports Hall of Fame as a builder.

 Mann participated in the Rick Hansen 25th Anniversary Relay by running a leg of the relay in Coquitlam, British Columbia on May 18, 2012.

 Mann was awarded the Queen Elizabeth II Diamond Jubilee Medal by Premier of British Columbia Christy Clark in February 2013.
 One month later, Mann was among thirty-two British Columbians honoured at the tenth annual British Columbia Community Achievement Awards.
 He was presented the award by Lieutenant Governor of British Columbia Judith Guichon and Member of the Legislative Assembly for Oak Bay-Gordon Head Ida Chong.
 Mann was selected to speak on behalf of the thirty-two recipients at the award ceremony.